Fly fishing classes with Nick Parish in Portland, Oregon

 Are you ever going to teach fly tying?
 Nymphing?
 Streamers?
 The fine art of <<insert class idea here>>?

 Maybe, if there's enough interest!
+For Fall 2025 we're kicking off fly tying based on popular demand (and an awesome instructor).
 Get in touch and let's chat.